What Are Power Tools?

 - Reduce fatigue and injuries vs manual nailing

-- Pay attention to PSI level, tank size, nailer type
+- Pay attention to PSI level, tank size, and nailer type

 Safety Guidelines for Power Tools